b3rtL/explorer/README.md

 -You can easily change from a dark or light theme utilizing https://bootswatch.com

--There is a basic API implemented now as well as well as a Ethereum Blockchain Information page
+-There is a basic API implemented now as well as well as a Aquachain Blockchain Information page

 -Realtime ETH/USD Price Ticker

--Realtime Ethereum Hashrate
+-Realtime Aquachain Hashrate

 -Address Pages are integrated with Shapeshift to easily send a payment to an address.